weaviate/weaviate-io/developers/weaviate/config-refs/schema/vector-index.md

 Preferably, the `PERSISTENCE_HNSW_MAX_LOG_SIZE` should set to a value close to the size of the HNSW graph.

+### Tombstone cleanup

+Tombstones are records that mark deleted objects.
+In an HNSW index, tombstones are regularly cleaned up, triggered periodically by the `cleanupIntervalSeconds` parameter.

+As the index grows in size, the cleanup process may take longer to complete and require more resources.
+For very large indexes, this may cause performance issues.

+To control the number of tombstones deleted per cleanup cycle and prevent performance issues, set the [`TOMBSTONE_DELETION_MAX_PER_CYCLE` and `TOMBSTONE_DELETION_MIN_PER_CYCLE` environment variables](../env-vars.md#general).

+- Set `TOMBSTONE_DELETION_MIN_PER_CYCLE` to prevent occurrences of unnecessary cleanup cycles.
+- Set `TOMBSTONE_DELETION_MAX_PER_CYCLE` to prevent the cleanup process from taking too long and consuming too many resources.

+As an example, for a cluster with 300 million objects per shard, a `TOMBSTONE_DELETION_MIN_PER_CYCLE` value of 1000000 (1 million) and a `TOMBSTONE_DELETION_MAX_PER_CYCLE` value of 10000000 (10 million) may be good starting points.

 ### PQ configuration parameters

 Configure `pq` with these parameters.